Leostx/APDS-9999_kernel_driver/README.md

 To reduce the influence of crosstalk (for example the reflection from some coverglass), the sensor features some cancellation levels for the PS.
 These should be set during startup.
 The *digital value* is subtracted from the measured PS data allready in the sensor, before it gets spit out.
-By using the *analog value* a reduction in the dynamic rance of the sensor can be avoided.
+By using the *analog value*, a reduction in the dynamic rance of the sensor can be avoided.
 The digital cancellation can be used nevertheless.

 - `in_proximity_calibbias`: sets the digital bias value.
 - `in_proximity_calibbias_ana`: sets the analog bias value.